HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 following processing steps:

 Stage 1:
-- Invoke different tasks depending on the file processed:
-- Source RA and Dec must be provided, needed by the tasks xrttimetag, xrthkproc, and xrtproducts.
-If they are not known the nominal pointing calculated with 'aspect' is used;
-- Hot pixels identification for Photon Counting Files;
+- Hot pixel identification for photon-counting mode data.
-- Bad pixels identification for Photon Counting and Windowed Timing Mode event Files;
+- Bad pixel identification for photon-counting and windowed-timing mode data.
-- Correct Housekeeping exposure times (TIME and ENDTIME columns) for Timing Modes frames;
+- Corrects housekeeping exposure times (TIME and ENDTIME columns) for timing mode frames.
-- Coordinates transformation for Photon Counting, Windowed Timing, and Imaging Mode files
+- Transforms coordinates for photon-counting, windowed-timing, and imaging mode data files.
-- Bias Subtraction for Photon Counting Mode files;
+- Bias subtraction for photon-counting and imaging mode data.
-- Calculation of photon arrival times and Event Recognition for Timing Modes;
+- Calculation of photon arrival times, and event recognition for timing mode data.
-- Before performing the bias subtraction for Photodiode Modes a screening on Events GTIs is performed to erase piled-up frames and events not fully exposed;
+- Screening on event GTIs to erase piled-up frames and partially exposed events for photo-diode mode data.
-- Bias Subtraction for Imaging Mode files;
-- Grade assignment for Photon Counting and Timing Mode files;
+- Event grade assignment for photon-counting and timing mode data.
-- Calculation of the PI for Photon Counting, Windowed Timing, and Photodiode Mode Files;
+- Calculation of the PI for photon-counting, windowed-timing, and photo-diode mode data.

 Stage 2:
-- Perform the screening of the calibrated events produced in Stage 1 by applying conditions on a set of parameters.
-The screening is performed using GTI obtained by conditions on housekeeping parameters specific of the instrument and on attitude and orbit related quantities, a screening for bad pixels, and a selection on GRADES.
+- Screening of the calibrated events produced in Stage 1 by applying conditions on a set of parameters.
+The screening is performed using GTIs obtained by applying conditions to housekeeping parameters specific to the instrument, and on attitude and orbit related quantities, a screening for bad pixels, and a constraints on acceptable event grades.

 Stage 3:
-- Generate products for scientific analysis using the 'xrtproducts' task.
+- Generating products for scientific analysis using the 'xrtproducts' task.

 The HEASoftPy Python package provides a convenient interface to all HEASoft tasks, and we will use it to run the Swift-XRT processing pipeline.
 Additionally, we take